philou/philou.github.com/_posts/2020-03-16-3-good-and-bad-ways-to-write-team-coding-standards-and-conventions.markdown

 *   **0. Emergence:** During a code review, for example, you notice a pattern that could be worth a coding standard.
 *   **1. Brainstorm:** Through the team's chat (or wiki), start a discussion on a specific rule.
 The goal at this point is to get as many points of view as possible and trigger conversations.
 *   **2. Options:** Continue the discussions until a consensus starts to emerge.
-Has Bertrand explains, a consensus is not unanimity.
+As Bertrand explains, a consensus is not unanimity.
 *   **3. Consensus:** Once a large enough consensus is reached, propose a coding-standard rule.
 Bertrand explains that we need a tool with reliable traceability here.
 For coding standards, our VCS seems to be the obvious choice.
     *   Create a markdown file inside your codebase with all the details of the coding-standard rule.
     *   Explain the coding-standard meaning, pros, and cons.